-These two terms go hand in hand.
+The two terms go hand in hand.
 Without a hazard, there is no risk.
 But they are different, a hazard is something that could harm you, and a risk is the chance of that harm actually happening.

-The chance is assessed based on the severity of the harm and the likelihood of harm occurring.
+The risk is assessed based on the severity of the harm and the likelihood of harm occurring.
 A risk may be high or low taking into account these two factors.

-In fact, the risk level is a calculation of likelihood and severity.
-You will often see a risk matrix when looking at how a risk assessment has been carried out... something like this:
+The risk level is a calculation of likelihood and severity.
+You will often see a risk matrix when looking at how a risk assessment has been carried out... like this:

 |Low||Very Low Risk||Low Risk||Medium Risk|